Stewart Donaldson

-Stewart I. Donaldson, Ph.D. is a British-born American positive psychologist specializing in health, well-being, and evaluation science.
+Stewart I. Donaldson is a British-born American positive psychologist specializing in health, well-being, and evaluation science.
 He is a distinguished university professor at Claremont Graduate University and is the director of the Claremont Evaluation Center and The Evaluators' Institute.
 He also served as dean at Claremont for 16 years (2001-2017) and as president of the American Evaluation Association in 2015.

 Career

 Donaldson is now a distinguished university professor in the Schools of Social Science, Policy & Evaluation and Community and Global Health at Claremont Graduate University, and he also serves as the executive director of the Claremont Evaluation Center and The Evaluators Institute.
 In 2015, he served as president of the American Evaluation Association.